shama/grunt-contrib/README.md

 In lieu of a formal style guide, take care to maintain the existing coding style.
 Also, add tests for any new or changed functionality and be sure to lint your code.

 #### Configuration
-In order to ensure a consistent configuration style, task submissions should retreive their optional parameters with the included grunt helper, [options](/gruntjs/grunt-contrib/blob/master/docs/helpers.md#options).
+In order to ensure a consistent configuration style, task submissions should retreive their optional parameters with grunt's built-in helper, [this.options](/cowboy/grunt/blob/wip/docs/api_task.md#this-options-grunt-task-current-options).

 #### Testing
-New tasks can be added to the config in `test/grunt.js`, please see existing tests for guidance.  *Currently, testing with grunt is a bit cumbersome--this will be addressed in a future release.*
+New tasks can be added to the config in `test/grunt.js`, please see existing tests for guidance.

 #### Running Tests
 ```bash